ocasoyy/Pytorch-YOLO/README.md

 ## Pytorch-YOLO
 Developing YOLOv2 codes from scratch with Pytorch.
-This codes are for CCP Projects of Korea University.
+These codes are for CCP Projects of Korea University.

 ## Authors